HelpBot Assistant

 • Using local script.

-• Using CDN link for script.
+• Using CDN links for scripts.

 Using local script